-ArcelorMittal, the world's leading steel company, will be present at INNOTRANS (September, 18th-21st) in Berlin (Germany).
+ArcelorMittal, the world's leading steel company, was present at INNOTRANS (September, 18th-21st) in Berlin (Germany).

 Following the launch of its web rail tool in April 2017, Rails & Special Sections launched the ArcelorMittal Rail Tool App in continuation of the permanent evolution in the rail sector.

 Available now in stores for iPhone, iPad and Android, the app allows rail key players to:

 - get interactive information regarding standards and profiles for different rail product typology.

 - calculate rail length or tonnage for different types of railway projects (rail calculator available online and offline).

 - download the dimensional profile drawing for transport, crane, light and tram applications.

 The launch of the Rail Tool app was supported by an instructional video presenting the app’s functionalities https://player.vimeo.com/video/244200413

 Scan the QR codes to download the Rail Tool: